Ranger tips: Para Wirra Conservation Park

 Emus, kangaroos, echidnas and tawny dragons.
 You’ll often find emus near the park entrance, down near the Para Wirra Central Picnic Area waiting for a sausage (but please remember not to feed them) or at the Bush Oval stretching their legs.

 In summer you’ll sometimes find sand goannas in the northern end of the park, as well as peregrine falcons and square-tailed kites.

 Campsite number 9 is my favourite at Wirra Campground.
 It’s down a short walkway and tucked in among a nice patch of yaccas.

 It’s the most secluded site but also quite close to the facilities and camp kitchen.

 Top tip: Campsites must be booked before you go.
 Book now to reserve one for your next adventure.

-Throughout May, Para Wirra Conservation Park is being celebrated as National Parks South Australia’s Park of the Month.
+Throughout September, Para Wirra Conservation Park is being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
 Join a guided walk with the ranger, or explore this spectacular park in your own time.
 Check the website for all the details.

 Too much to see in one day?
 Spend a few days instead.
 Check out our guide on How to spend a weekend in Para Wirra Conservation Park.